 After some time, once your body realizes that you are not breastfeeding you will likely get engorged breasts.

-Then they will begin to shrink over time.
+Then they will begin to shrink again over time.

-Unfortunately, after pregnancy or after breastfeeding a woman’s breasts begin to change again.
+Unfortunately, after pregnancy or after breastfeeding a woman’s breasts begin to change in size and even shape.

 You will more than likely see that your breasts will get smaller.